 - 1. If the person impacted wishes to make a report to the University or a formal complaint, the Director (or member of the Title IX Team) will assist them in doing so, if desired. - 2.
 If they do not wish to do so, the Director determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety. - 3.
 If a formal complaint is received, the Director assesses its sufficiency and works with the Complainant to make sure the complaint is correctly completed and signed.
-The Director ensures the Complainant is aware of the right to have an Advisor. - 4.
-The Director then works with the reporting party to determine whether they prefer a supportive and remedial response, an informal resolution, or a formal investigation and resolution process. - 5.
-If a supportive and remedial response is preferred, the Director works with the reporting party to identify their wishes, assess the request, and implement accordingly.
-No formal resolution process is initiated, though the reporting party can elect to initiate one later if desired.
+The Directorensures the Complainant is aware of the right to have an Advisor. - 4.
+The Director then works with the reporting party to determine whether they prefer a supportive and remedial response, an informal resolution, or a formal investigation andresolution process. - 5.
+If a supportive and remedial response is preferred, the Director works with the reportingparty to identify their wishes, assess the request, and implement accordingly.
+No formal resolution process is initiated, though the reporting party can elect to initiate one later if desired. - 6.
+If an informal resolution option is preferred (upon submission of a formal complaint), the Director assesses whether the complaint is suitable for informal resolution, which mechanism may be appropriate and available, and will determine if the Respondent is also willing to engage in informal resolution.